VolantisDev/Launchpad/README.md

 More information such as usage details is below, but since pictures speak a thousand words, here's some screenshots of various parts of Launchpad:

+Note: The following screenshots are out of date, but here for historical purposes.
+New screenshots will be posted soon.

 Initial Setup Window:

 ![setup_window](https://user-images.githubusercontent.com/277977/104859465-91b83d80-58f3-11eb-8cc6-d1e0f7700303.png)